waywardphilosopher/tainan/content/projects/story-farm.md

 </div>

 ## Project Outcomes
-Over the course of the weekend, we gathered together a huge pile of stories to share with the public, and with GIY.
+Over the course of the weekend, we gathered a huge pile of stories to share with the public, and with GIY.

 <div class="gallery-box">
   <div class="gallery">